 In the meantime, without Jesus we can do nothing of consequence in the world.
 He is with his church every moment to bless and empower.
 And it’s never Jesus plus something or someone else.
 It’s he who prepares us, matures us, keeps us, and makes sure we end up where we need to go.

 The fake Jesus looks like this: He isn’t really the only divine Son of God; what he does for us is nice and helpful, but isn’t sufficient for our maturity or salvation; his Spirit (but not his physical body) rose from the tomb on Easter morning.
 He’s our moral example to follow, but without our personal efforts and good works his sacrifice by itself isn’t enough to save us.

 The fake Jesus can facilitate our spiritual growth, but doesn’t and can’t do it himself.
 Without us (and our best efforts) he can do nothing.
 Unless we do our essential part by getting involved in programs and using ancient techniques for increasing our spirituality, we’ll never experience the required personal transformation.

 There’s more to say.
 Real Christianity, the kind that’s gone the distance for the last two thousand years, is based on the Bible and its authority.
 It’s not the Bible plus something (church tradition, the recorded experiences of saints, religious gurus, spiritual guides, and mystics), but the Bible as final authority for faith and practice.

 Real Christianity needs a real church in which to thrive.
-The real church can be very diverse and can take on many shapes, but it must have the essentials: Jesus Christ is central, the biblical Gospel is preached and believed, prayer is constant, worship is vibrant and God-focused, fellowship is loving, and sacrificial service is evident to the world.
+The real church can be very diverse and can take on many shapes, but it must have the essentials: Jesus Christ is central—the only way to God, the biblical Gospel is preached and believed, prayer is constant, worship is vibrant and God-focused, fellowship is loving, and sacrificial service is evident to the world.
 With these things firmly in place the church has a chance to make a difference.